 I had used Nokia N82 with Softbank Mobile’s SIM card as a main mobile phone so far.
 I had told my friends the phone number of it.
 But it had been kind of inconvenient because it had had narrower signal reception areas than the mobiles of NTT DoCoMo so if you had gone underground or deep into a big building you couldn’t have had it communicated.
 More than that, (it’s the situation peculiar to Japan, though) you can send SMS only to the mobiles of the same carrier as yours.
 Most of my friends had NTT DoCoMo mobile phones, so I’d wanted to change the carrier of my handphone into NTT DoCoMo.

-NTT DoCoMo had released Samsung’s Galaxy S handphones in November and they had been very attracting for me, but they had been in so short supply in those days that I couldn’t have got any.
+NTT DoCoMo had released Samsung’s Galaxy S handphones in November, and they had been lovely for me, but they had been in such a short supply in those days that I couldn’t have got any.
 I’d given up waiting for one.

-That’s why I purchased b-mobile’s micro SIM card called “b-micro talkingSIM” and iPhone4.
-Prior to the purchase I had cancelled the contract with Softbank Mobile and had the phone number used in it reassigned to the new micro SIM card so that I could use the same phone number as that I had told to my friends.
+That’s why I purchased b-mobile’s micro-SIM card called “b-micro talkingSIM” and iPhone4.
+Before the purchase, I had cancelled the contract with Softbank Mobile and had the phone number used in it reassigned to the new micro SIM card so that I could use the same phone number as that I had told my friends.

 The b-mobile SIM card was completely the same as NTT DoCoMo’s, but you had to set up b-mobile’s original APN, user name, and password manually to the iPhone4 to have it activated.
 Besides, you could set up the configuration of tethering, which only JC allowed its customers to use while NTT DoCoMo didn’t.

 I cut the micro SIM card off the frame, put it on the micro SIM card tray of the iPhone4, inserted the tray into it, plugged it in my MacBook Pro where iTunes was operating and turned its switch on.